khambsimp/bioblog/blog/src/index.md

 This is my first page using **Lume,** a static site generator for Bioblog.

-This Bioblog is written to enable us to enable people to develop contructrions to organize information enmasse.
+This Bioblog is written to enable us to enable people to develop contructrions to organize information on biology.